ThinkDataEd/curriculum/docs/unit2/section3.md

-#Unit2, Section3: What Are the Chances That You Are Stressing or Chilling?
+#Unit 2, Section 3: What Are the Chances That You Are Stressing or Chilling?
 Instructional Days: 8

 ##<p style="background: black; color: white; text-align: center;">**Enduring Understandings**</p>